 – Gliese 433, only 30 light years away, falls way below naked eye visibility with a luminosity of 9.81, and although it is on the main sequence, it is a cool red star with a M1V classification.
 It has a confirmed planet 5.3 times the size of Earth, orbiting it at a distance of only 5.4 million miles, which equates to 0.05809212096282 AU.

 Notable Deep Sky Objects

-Messier 68 (M68, NGC 4590); this globular cluster was discovered by Messier in 1780, and at a distance of around 33,600 light years has an apparent visual magnitude of 9.67, making it a challenging target for small telescopes.
-Telescopes with 6″ to 8″ apertures are recommended to get the best view of this beautiful globular cluster.
+– Messier 68 (M68, NGC 4590) is a globular cluster of over 2,000 stars that was discovered by Messier in 1780.
+It is around 33,600 light years from Earth, and has an apparent visual magnitude of 9.67, making it a challenging target for small telescopes.
+In fact, telescopes with apertures of at least 6″ to 8″ are recommended to get the best view of this beautiful globular cluster.

 – Southern Pinwheel Galaxy (M83, NGC 5236), at a distance of 14.7 million light years, and with a visual magnitude of 7.54, is amongst the most luminous and closest barred spiral galaxies discovered to date.
 This makes it an easy binocular target, while a large telescope will yield some fairly good details.
 The galaxy bears a strong resemblance to the Pinwheel galaxy (M101) in Ursa Major, and to date, six supernova explosions have been identified in M83 during the last 100 years.
 M83 was discovered by the French astronomer Nicolas Louis de Lacaille in 1752 during a visit to the Cape of Good Hope, and by 1781 Charles Messier added it to his famous list.